Liability For New Haven Drug-Related Injuries

 Call Today For A Free Consultation With A Personal Injury Attorney

 Leading The Struggle For Justice For More Than 60 Years

-After a drug-related injury, speak with a lawyer as soon as possible.
+After a drug-related injury in New Haven, speak with a lawyer as soon as possible.
 This allows your attorney to begin collecting important evidence and building your case to maximize your chances of success.
-At Lynch, Traub, Keefe & Errante, P.C., we offer a free initial consultation so you can learn more about your options.
+At Lynch, Traub, Keefe & Errante, we offer a free initial consultation so you can learn more about your options.
 Please contact us at 203-800-7343 or 888-692-7403 toll free.